Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Method

 \subsection{Inference}

 During inference, ICR is implemented by adding low-rank biases to the attention logits of the corresponding heads, as defined in Eq.~\ref{eq:constructA}, while keeping the backbone parameters frozen.
-When given a zero-shot prompt, ICR adaptively forms $\mathbf{\tilde A}^{l,h}(x)$, which the model then uses for subsequent pre-filling and complete decoding.
+When given an arbitrary zero-shot prompt, trained ICR adaptively constructs $\mathbf{\tilde A}^{l,h}(x)$, which is then used by the model during decoding.
 In this way, ICR implicitly equips zero-shot inference with the effect of ICL by fundamentally routing attention dynamics along shared structural directions via query-conditioned composition, regardless of whether the input belongs to a domain seen during training.